 No, it is not.
-Governments cannot blame business for using the rules that governments themselves have put in place.
-It is therefore governments’ responsibility to revise the rules or introduce new rules.
-We must ensure the fairness of the corporate tax system.
-The goal of the BEPS project is to provide a co-ordinated, comprehensive approach that prevents double taxation, but that also prevents double non-taxation, and creates a level playing field for all taxpayers.
+In most cases, business is just using the rules that governments themselves have put in place.
+It is therefore governments’ responsibility to revise the rules or introduce new ones.
+To ensure the fairness of the corporate tax system, the BEPS project will provide a co-ordinated, comprehensive approach that prevents double taxation and double non-taxation, creating a level playing field for all taxpayers.

 How much tax revenue is lost to BEPS?

-It is difficult to reach solid conclusions about how much BEPS actually occurs given the existing data and studies.
-Existing studies do provide abundant circumstantial evidence, however, that BEPS behaviours are widespread.
-There are several studies and data showing that profits are reported for tax purposes in locations different from where the actual business activities and investment takes place.
+Existing studies provide abundant circumstantial evidence that BEPS is widespread.
+Several studies and data show that profits are reported for tax purposes in locations different from where the actual business activities and investment takes place.

 What is the appropriate level of corporate income tax?

 Every jurisdiction is free to set up its own corporate tax system as it chooses.
 States have the sovereignty to implement tax measures that raise revenues to pay for the expenditures they deem necessary.
 No or low taxation is not per se a cause of concern unless it is associated with practices that artificially segregate taxable income from the activities that generate it.
 In other words, tax policy concerns arise when there are gaps in the interaction of different tax systems or when, the application of bilateral tax treaties allows income from cross-border activities to go untaxed.